Laura Fuentes

 What is Wrong with My Pancakes?

 I’ve been publishing pancake recipes since 2013, and they’ve been tried (and loved) by millions of visitors.
-And in the quest to create the best homemade pancakes, I’ve learned a ton about what works, what doesn’t, and how to troubleshoot every pancake problem.
+In the quest to create the best homemade pancakes, I’ve learned a ton about what works, what doesn’t, and how to troubleshoot every pancake problem.
+Here I share the most common issues and how to fix them:

 Rubbery Pancakes